SeamlessDistribution/SeamlessDistribution.github.io/merchant/reference/glossary.md

 ### A
 **Account provider**
-The SEQR user’s bank or credit institution that accepts and processes payment instructions from SEQR
+The SEQR user’s bank or credit institution that accepts and processes payment instructions from SEQR.

 **API**
-Application Programming Interface
+Application Programming Interface, interface to other components within or outside the SEQR system.

 **App**
-The SEQR applications: se-qr-iphoneapp se-qr-androidapp
+The SEQR applications, se-qr-iphoneapp se-qr-androidapp.

+**Authorization service**
+Interface for authorizing and adding accounts to a SEQR user

 ### B

 **Backend**
-Main SEQR server hosting the SEQR components
+Main SEQR server hosting the SEQR components.

+**Banklink**
+The standardized API used for clearing of transactions between SEQR and an account provider.
 ### C

 **Cash register**
-The register machine of receiving payments with SEQR and also the API within SEQR system
+The register machine of receiving payments with SEQR and also the API within SEQR system.

 **Clearing**
 Is done in real time before the transaction is accepted.
 SEQR expects this money to be available at a holding account by the time of settlement.

 **Core**
-ERS component used to be the main transaction engine
+ERS component used to be the main transaction engine.

 ### D
 **Device**